 - Optional sweetener of agave or maple syrup to taste

 - You can then either strain your milk through a muslin cloth for a silky smooth texture, OR keep it the way it is for a whole foods plant based version that works great on cereals and in baking.
-You will probably need to strain it for beverages, but even strained, you may still find that it doesn’t actually work as well in your tea and coffee as the shop stuff, so bear this in mind.
+You will probably need to strain it for beverages.
+But, even strained, you may still find that it doesn’t actually work as well in your tea and coffee as the shop bought, so bear this in mind.

 10. TEN SECOND OAT FLOUR

 Don’t ever buy oat flour from a store if you have a blender at home.
 Literally, NO NEED!

 Oat flour in a blender takes seconds to make.
 You quite literally just add your required amount of oats and pulse for a few seconds or to desired fineness.
 That’s it, you’re done.
 And, your flour is ready to be used in baking, or whatever other reason you may need it for.

 TIP: The amount of oats (in cups) you put into your blender to make you flour will probably differ by the time you have milled it.
 Always take the measurement for your recipes after you have milled it, to be sure you have your correct ratios.